In this section we cover;

 Trimming the Stem

-Some people find their cervix sits particularly low or may sit low during the earlier stages of their cycle.
+Your menstrual cup stem may protrude if you have a cervix that sits particularly low or that sits low during the earlier stages of their cycle.
 Your JuJu may also sit low if you have lost some pelvic floor tone.

 It's important to know that this is not uncommon and the stem has been designed so it can be trimmed and the node points on the stem if you find it too long.